ReadingAndThinking.com

 After ten years as a flight attendant, Ava Greene is poised to hang up her wings and finally put down roots.
 She's got one trip left before she bids her old life farewell, and she plans to enjoy every second of it.

 But then she discovers that former pilot Jack Stone--the absurdly gorgeous, ridiculously cocky man she's held a secret grudge against for years--is on her flight.
 And he has the nerve to flirt with her as if he doesn't remember the role he played on the most humiliating night of her life.
-Good thing she never has to see him again after they land...
+It's a good thing she never has to see him again after they land...

 But when their plane encounters mechanical problems, what should have been a quick stop at the Belize airport suddenly becomes a weekend layover.
 Getting stuck on a three-hour flight with her nemesis was bad enough.